 It is possible that the "Irradiation Failure" flag has been set; in that case, a non-fatal failure has occurred (measurement overloaded or underloaded, beam on the edge of the measurement window).
 The cause is coded in the "Warning Identifier" log.
-However, the beam parameters have been determined and are available in the results registers.
+Beam parameters have been determined, however, and these are available in the results registers.